JanLahmann/RasQberry/documentation/RasQberry_TestReport.md

 ```
 .local/bin/getgist -y JanLahmann RasQ-init.sh
 ```

+As you can see, the newer way is easier and thus should be your go to instead of getgist.

+**Installing the RasQberry OS**

 The command above downloads the script into the user's `pi` home directory as seen below.